alfonsof/azure-python-examples/README.md

 * [azureblobstoragelist](/azureblobstoragelist) - Azure Blob Storage List: Example of how to handle Azure Blob Storage and list the blobs in a Blob Storage container in an Azure storage account.

+* [azureblobstoragelistall](/azureblobstoragelistall) - Azure Blob Storage List All: Example of how to handle Azure Blob Storage and List the blobs in all Blob Storage containers in an Azure storage account.

 For instructions on running the code, please consult the README in each folder.

 ## License